Criminal indictment opens new stage in the Trump odyssey

 He won the office in 2016 against the wishes of his party’s establishment and despite the scoffing of much legacy media.
 Then he lost his bid for reelection and railed, falsely, against what he claimed was a fraudulent vote.

 Now he is running again for president while facing the likelihood of unprecedented criminal trials and perhaps prison, in multiple jurisdictions.
 Besides the hush money case, he could also be indicted in Fulton County, Georgia, on charges related to his efforts to overturn the 2020 vote in that state.
-In addition, federal Special Counsel Jack Smith is investigating Mr. Trump’s alleged role in sparking the Jan.
-6th, 2021, insurrection at the U.S. Capitol, as well as the possible illegal retention of classified documents and other presidential records following his 2020 loss.
+In addition, federal special counsel Jack Smith is investigating Mr. Trump’s alleged role in sparking the Jan.
+6, 2021, insurrection at the U.S. Capitol, as well as the possible illegal retention of classified documents and other presidential records following his 2020 loss.

 One way or another, the legal drama Mr. Trump is entering will resolve key questions about his and the nation’s future.
 Will he best his enemies and triumph in court?
 Will voters return him to the Oval Office despite indictments or even convictions?
 Or will he be called to account for past actions?

-Note: Editor’s note: This developing story has been expanded.